Sims Legacy Collection โ€“ Install Guide

 .iff Object File

 The most common mod format.
-Contains object data, interactions and behaviour.
+Contains object data, interactions, and behaviour.
 Goes in Downloads\ unless the readme specifies otherwise.

 .FAR Container File